graemeleehickey/joineRML/cran-comments.md

 ## Other notes

-Pete Philipson has now taken over as package maintainer from Graeme Hickey.
+Graeme Hickey has now taken over as package maintainer from Pete Philipson since the package has been orphaned.
+Graeme was the original package creator.

 ## Test environments

-* local OS X (High Sierra) install, R 3.5.0
+* local OS X (Catalina) install, R 3.6.2
 * ubuntu (via travis-ci)
 * windows (via appveyor)
 * win-builder (release, devel)